Detecting depression: Phone apps could monitor teen angst

 If smartphones prove to be accurate mood predictors, developers say the ultimate goal would be to use them to offer real-time help, perhaps with automated text messages and links to help lines, or digital alerts to parents, doctors or first responders.

 Facebook is already doing just that with what it calls “proactive detection.”
-Last year, after a live-streamed suicide, Facebook trained its AI systems to flag certain words or phrases in online posts that could indicate imminent self-harm.
+After a livestreamed suicide, Facebook trained its AI systems to flag certain words or phrases in online posts that could indicate imminent self-harm.
 Friends’ comments expressing concern about the user’s well-being are part of the equation.

 “In the last year, we’ve helped first responders quickly reach around 3,500 people globally who needed help,” Facebook CEO Mark Zuckerberg announced in November.
 Facebook has not disclosed outcomes of those cases.

-Note: This story has been corrected to fix company’s name to Mindstrong, not Mindspring, and to fix agency name to National Institute of Mental Health, not Mental Illness.